ZiyiDuan/ZiyiDuan.github.io/source/research/index.md

 ---
-title: Research
+title:
-date: 2021-06-03 17:07:25
+date:
 ---

 # Research Interests
 ### General areas
->* ⭐ **Topics**: long-term memory, working memory, cognitive control, goal-directed behavior
+>* **Topics**: attention, perception, working memory, long-term memory, decision making
+>* **Keywords**: neural representation, neural dynamics, distributed neural network, cognitive flexibility, goal-directed behavior
->* 🔑**Keywords**: cognitive flexibility, adaptive distortion, representational transformation, dynamic interaction, prefrontal circuits, cortico-hippocampal interaction

-### Specific Research Questions
+### Research Questions

->* How do we strategically control what to remember and what to forget?
->* How do the prefrontal circuits interact with the medial temporal lobe/hippocampus?
->* How do we reformat our memory representations to facilitate goal-directed behavior?
+>* How do our brains form working memory representations?

->* How does the brain give rise to the representational transformation in terms of different goals?
+WM can maintain a stable representation in our mind without sensory input for a short time.
+Importantly, WM representation can be reformatted in terms of different goals.
+I am quite interested in how we transform perceptual representations into WM representations and how they change in service of behavioral goals?
+What is the nature of WM representation?
+How do different brain regions and distributed neural networks contribute to it?

 &nbsp;

+>* How do our brains track multiple goals within working memory?

+With resource constrain, WM can hold limited information online.
+However, in complex real life, we always have multiple goals to achieve.
+I am interested in how our brains track multiple goals and prioritize different goals at different time?
+How can we flexibly control information online and offline?
+How does WM coordinate different goals and guide our decisions?

+&nbsp;

+>* How does past experience interact with current working memory?

+WM serves as a bridge between past, current, and future.
+I am interested in how learning impacts the current representations of WM and how neural dynamics during WM shape the formation of lasting memories.
+How does long-term memory asist WM to guide our current behaviors?
+How do we coordinate conflicts between WM and long-term memory.

+&nbsp;

 # Research Methods
->* 🙋‍♀️ Behavioral experiments: Psychophysics, eye-tracking
+>* 🙋‍♀️ Behavioral experiments: psychophysics, eye-tracking
+>* 🧠 Neuroscience: EEG/ERP, fMRI(MVPA)
->* 💻 Computational modeling: Bayesian modeling, Machine learning
+>* 💻 Computational modeling: machine learning, Bayesian modeling
->* 🧠 Neuroscience: EEG, fMRI

 &nbsp;

 # Publications
 **Duan, Z**., Ye, T., Poggi, A., & Ding, X. (2020).
-Gaze towards my choice: Noneconomic social interaction changes interpersonal trust only with positive feedback. *Psychonomic Bulletin & Review*, 27, 1362-1373. https://doi.org/10.3758/s13423-020-01785-w
+Gaze towards my choice: Noneconomic social interaction changes interpersonal trust only with positive feedback. *Psychonomic Bulletin & Review, 27*, 1362-1373. https://doi.org/10.3758/s13423-020-01785-w

+**Duan, Z**, Song, X., Shui, R., Zhou, J., Shen, M., & Ding, X. (2020).
+Visual Working Memory Organizes Functional Related Objects beyond the Spatiotemporal Limit. *Journal of Vision, 20*(11), 172-172. https://doi.org/10.1167/jov.20.11.172

+Ye, S., **Duan, Z**, Ye, T., & Ding, X. (2021).
+The face-dependency effect of gaze in working memory: Face context modulates memory performance of gaze. *Journal of Vision, 21*(9), 2197-2197. https://doi.org/10.1167/jov.21.9.2197

+Wei, C., **Duan, Z**, Li, W., & Ding, X. (2021).
+Selectively maintaining object features within visual working memory. *Journal of Vision, 21*(9), 2288-2288. https://doi.org/10.1167/jov.21.9.2288

 Huang, Y., Liu, Z., Ji, H., **Duan, Z**., Ling, H., Chen, J., & Ding, X. (2020).
 Attentional bias in methamphetamine users: a visual search task study. *Addiction Research & Theory*, 1-9. https://doi.org/10.1080/16066359.2019.1708905